1. All Abilities Playground

 17. Towri Bush Tucker Garden

-The Towri Bush Tucker Garden, meaning a “place of learning bounded by flowers” has been designed as a learning garden where you’re encouraged to look and pick the plants within so you can learn about their use in Aboriginal culture for food, medicine or shelter.
+The Towri Bush Tucker Garden, meaning a “place of learning bounded by flowers”, has been designed as a learning garden where you’re encouraged to explore the plants within so you can learn about their use in Aboriginal culture for food, medicine or shelter.
 Planted predominantly with local Illawarra species ranging from the sandstone heath at the top of the escarpment down to the rainforests and along the coastal plain this garden will show you how the plants found in our area have been used throughout time.
 The best time to view this collection is during spring and summer.

 18. Woodland Garden

 An intensively planted area, this garden features a tiered design of cool climate trees, shrubs, bulbs and perennials planted to replicate the forests in the northern hemisphere.
-Pre-existing native Turpentines and Paperbarks were planted up with a range of exotic trees like Magnolias, Maples and Dogwoods to form the mostly deciduous canopy.
+Pre-existing native Turpentines and Paperbarks were planted up with a range of exotic trees like Magnolias, Maples and Dogwoods to forming a deciduous canopy.
 It also displays collections of unusual bulbs and perennials including Toad Lily, Solomon’s Seal and Anemone Windflower that are not commonly grown on the coast but are thriving in this developed environment.
-Whilst this garden peaks during late winter to spring with a multitude of Blue Bells, Clivias, Forget-me-nots and bulbs, it does hold interest year round and hosts a small gazebo.
+Whilst this garden peaks during late winter to spring with a multitude of blue bells, clivias, forget-me-nots and bulbs, it does hold interest year round and hosts a small gazebo.